Geometric Thermoelectric Pump: Energy Harvesting beyond Seebeck and Pyroelectric Effects

-The principle of the-third-way of thermal-electric conversion can be understood as follows (see also Fig.~\ref{fig2}C): Before the temperature change, the central system and the lead have built an equilibrium, thus no net charge transfer.
+The kinetics of the GTEP induced thermal-electric conversion can be understood as follows (see also Fig.~\ref{fig2}C): Before the temperature change, the central system and the lead have built an equilibrium, thus no net charge transfer.
 However, when ambient temperature fluctuates to lower one, less electrons will populate above the lead's Fermi level since the thermal broadening will shrink.
 As such, the balance is broken and the electron tends to transfer from the central system to the lead and then relax to a new equilibrium.
 When temperature fluctuates back to higher one, more electrons will populate above the lead's Fermi level due to the thermal broadening.
 Thus, the redundant conduction electron in the lead will transfer to the central system, trying to build a new balance.
-Therefore, even without polar materials, the-third-way is able to generate electric current from the ambient temperature fluctuation in general conducting system, which is intrinsic to the nonequilibrium thermodynamics.
-Although with different principles, considering the similar electric current generating behaviors between the-third-way and pyroelectric effect~\cite{ZLWang1,ZLWang2,ZLWang3}, we may use a full-wave bridge circuit to rectify the ac current~\cite{ZLWang2}, which also can be achieved by the asymmetric system-lead coupling change (Fig.~\ref{fig2}B).
+Therefore, even without polar materials, the GTEP effect is able to generate electric current from the ambient temperature fluctuation in general conducting system, which is intrinsic to the nonequilibrium kinetics.
+Although with different principles, considering the similar generated electric current behaviors between the GTEP and pyroelectric effect~\cite{ZLWang1,ZLWang2,ZLWang3}, we may use a full-wave bridge circuit to rectify the ac current~\cite{ZLWang2}, which also can be achieved by the asymmetric system-lead coupling variation (Fig.~\ref{fig2}B).

-We have shown that the-third-way of thermal-electric conversion is a consequence of the fundamental thermodynamics far from equilibrium.
-It results from the dynamical charge redistribution through the temperature fluctuation.
-In below, we are going to unravel its deep connection to the topological phase in quantum mechanics.
-The evolution of the system can be described by a Schr\"odingier equation in imaginary time, that is, a twisted master equation with the counting field $\chi$:
+So far, we have shown that GTEP effect, the-third-way of thermal-electric conversion, is a consequence of the charge redistribution through the temporal temperature fluctuation.
+In below, we are going to unravel its deep connection to the topological geometric phase in non-Hermitian quantum mechanics, as a consequence of the nonequilibrium thermodynamic geometry.
+The evolution of the system can be described by a Schr\"odingier equation in imaginary time, that is, a twisted master equation with the counting field $\chi$~\cite{GHP1}: